 The Climate Action Plan was prepared in response to the requirements of the American College and University Presidents Climate Commitment (PCC), which Chancellor Nancy Cantor signed on February 23, 2007.
 The Climate Action Plan was developed to inform SU’s efforts to completely eliminate its net emission of greenhouse gases by 2040.

-The Sustainability Division is working on the following projects to help reach this goal:
+Sustainability Management is working on the following projects to help reach this goal:

 South Campus Solar Thermal